bennettnw2/imgPloadr/README.md

 Popular Image Sharing Website

-I am following along in the book web development with MongoDB and NodeJS I get to create and imgur clone!
+I am following along in the book web development with MongoDB and NodeJS I get to create an imgur clone!
 Isn't that wonderful!